karthikkeyan/CircularSeek/README.md

 ```

-so if only user touches anywhere in/around the thumb view, we are beginning the event.
+So we are beginning the touches event even when user touches anywhere around the thumb view.

-### Move
+### Touch Move

-Now lets write the code to move the thumb.
-Remember the "Math problems to address".
+Now let’s write the code to move the thumb.
+Remember the “**Math problems to address**”.

-First, we need to get the angle(θ in circle diagram) of the user's current location.
+First, we need to get the angle(θ in circle diagram) of the user’s current location.
 It is simple to calculate using **atan2(y, x)** method.

 Here x, is the horizontal distance between users location and center and y is vertical distance.